 Clotted cream has its origins in Cornwall and Devon – the capitals of cream tea in South West England.
-It’s ridiculously thick, luxurious texture is the product over fat making up nearly half its content, and the process of indirect heating (scalding or clouting) which thickens and ‘clots’ somewhat.
+Its ridiculously thick, luxurious texture is the product of fat making up nearly half its content, and the process of indirect heating (scalding or clouting) which thickens and ‘clots’ somewhat.

 Cream tea, that perfectly balanced blend of freshly baked scones, strawberry or raspberry jam and clotted cream served with a piping hot brewed tea, is undoubtedly the most famous and delicious of clotted cream recipes.

 Sour Cream10-19% fat

 Sour cream is much lower in fat than it’s traditional sweeter counterparts, and it also has the important inclusion of active culture – Lactobacillus to be precise – which gives it its sour taste.

 Sour cream is perfect in cheesecakes, brownies and even sponge cakes (try mixing it with cream of tartar).
 It’s also heavily used in Eastern European savoury cooking; in stroganoffs, goulash and pierogis.
 Baked potatoes too are vastly improved with a dollop of the tangy cream.
 When a more complex, slightly bittersweet flavour profile is required, this is the stuff to reach for.
 Or use it for a softer, more indulgent iteration of cream cheese icing.

 Crème fraîche38-48% fat

 Similar to sour cream, crème fraîche is richer and thicker due to its higher fat content.
 Purists say that the best crème fraîche comes from the area of Normandy called Isigny-sur-Mer, but we’ll forgive you for looking a little closer to home for this.